christian1980nrw/Spotmarket-Switcher/README.md

 (deutsche Übersetzung am Ende / German translation at the end)

 Shell script that manages Victron Venus OS ESS-Systems and/or Shelly Plug S and/or AVM Fritz!DECT200 and 210 switchable sockets so that it charges/switches, when spot-market prices at Tibber or Awattar are low.
+You are able to use dynamic prices with this.
 If you have spot-market energy prices, you are able to charge your battery if the price is lower than your own feed-in tariff or you can use cheap prices of wind energy at night.

 This allows you to use your battery even in winter without sun.

 You need a hourly based dynamic tariff for this but of course you are able to test this script before you change your provider and think about a smart meter.